TufanDuzel/bmi-gui-app/README.md

 # BMI Calculator

-A simple BMI (Body Mass Index) Calculator built with Python and Tkinter.
+A simple GUI-based BMI Calculator using Python and Tkinter.
+Enter your weight and height to determine your BMI category.

 ## Description
 This is a basic GUI-based BMI Calculator that allows users to input their weight (in kg) and height (in cm) to determine their BMI category.